sefinek24/haxball-room-clones/README.md

 ## How does it work?
 1. The script connects to a random proxy, where each proxy represents a browser session with two tabs.
-2. A GET request is made to an API you must develop, which generates a headless token.
+2. A GET request is being sent to my API to generate a headless token.
 3. Tokens are saved in the `tokens.json` file.
 If a token expires, the script automatically generates a new one.
 4. Every ~12 minutes, the script checks for updates in geolocation data.
 If changes are detected, the cloned room’s page is refreshed and restarted using the new coordinates (`country`, `lat`, `lon`).